mroderick/wrapple/README.md

 If you need to support old browsers, you should ensure that these have been polyfilled.

+### Node.js supported

+`wrapple` can work in Node.js environments just like in browser environments.

 ## Usage

 Access browser natives through wrapple